sahilluv/college-chatbot/README.md

 - Error handling for robust operation
  - Help command and simple built-in FAQ
  - Conversation logging: save transcripts to timestamped files in `logs/`
+ - Emoji replies: the bot appends a context-aware emoji to responses (type normal messages; emoji is chosen by simple keyword heuristics)

 ## Prerequisites